 - Archive: Reference material.

-Set filters so newsletters and low-value messages skip your inbox into a Read Later folder.
+Use filters to send newsletters and low-value messages to a Read Later folder.
 Your inbox should help you act, not bury you.

 A simple folder structure that mirrors how you work is often enough.
-Example for a freelancer:
+Example:

 - Clients (subfolders per client)